ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 <a id='conclusion'></a>
 ## Conclusion:

-So in this project, we modeled number of staff members needed in each area depending on level of care & rule of thumb.
-Furthermore, we found the distances from each area to other area and then we created leaflet maps of those distances with folium library.
+So in this project, we modeled the number of staff members needed in each area depending on the level of care & rule of thumb.
+Furthermore, we found the distances from each area to other areas and then we created leaflet maps of those distances with folium library.